subor/sdk/docs/en/topics/ue4.md

 # UE4 Integration

+Details how we integrated Ruyi C++ SDK with [Unreal Engine 4](https://www.unrealengine.com/en-US/) for the [UE4 sample](https://bitbucket.org/playruyi/unreal_demo).

 ## Prerequisites

-- [Visual Studio 2017](https://www.visualstudio.com/vs/community/) 15.3 version or later with following components:
+- [Visual Studio 2017](https://www.visualstudio.com/vs/community/) version 15.3 or later with the following individual components:
-    - Windows 10 SDK (10.0.15063.0)
+    - Windows 10 SDK (10.0.15063.0) (under __SDKs, libraries, and frameworks__)
-- Tested with Unreal Engine 18, Compiled version
+- Unreal Engine 18, Compiled version

 ## Instructions

-1. Our sdk file will be in two folders: __include__ and __lib__.
+1. Our SDK files will be in two folders: __include__ and __lib__.
 Put them in one of your game module source folder.
 For example, `source/ModuleName/include` and `source/ModuleName/lib`.
 They may be put in a sub-folder, just make sure they're in the same folder.
 1. Open __ModuleName.Build.cs__ and add `ModuleName/xxx/include` to the `PublicIncludePaths` property.
 For example:

         PublicIncludePaths.AddRange(